MarinaRukavitsyna/Evaluation-of-templates-for-requirements-documentation/README.md

 - Add the processed column header name to the df.to_excel function in cell 22 to write it to the output file.
 - Add links to the corresponding cells between "TemplateComparison_calculatedMetrics.xlsx" and "TemplateComparisonAnalytics.xlsx" documents to automatically copy evaluated data to the "TemplateComparisonAnalytics.xlsx" document

-### Steps to extend the analysis

-- Data on the summary sheet is updated automatically from the individual sheets.
-- When more templates or documents are added, it is necessary to add series manually.
-- Final readability and quality tables are based on the data from the Summary sheet, but not directly connected.
-So, if the Summary data is updated, it is necessary to update tables manually.

-Requirements do not contain unnecessary information, such as examples or comments.
-Requirements are autonomous and thus they do have links with the textual segments which precede or follow them.